 A lot of people are looking out for jobs in Germany and to settle.
 Unlike other countries, Germany has a Job Seeker Visa to come to Germany and seek a job for 6 months.
-Also, you can apply directly from your country and you are lucky enough, you might end up in Germany.
+Also, you can apply directly from your country and if you are lucky enough, you might end up in Germany.
 But, if you want to crack the interview you need to know the job interview process in Germany and rounds.
 Let us go to the details that can be useful.

 Preselection: CV shortlist

 The first step is to apply for the role or position in the company.
 Generally, you apply for the job with a list of documents CV, Cover letter, and certificates if any.
 You can also call directly the company and inquire about the position.
 Once applied, you can wait for the email or call from the HR

-All company HR’s will receive a huge number of applications for job positions.
+All company HRs will receive a huge number of applications for job positions.
 The recruiter will take some time to go through all the CVs and shortlist the best candidates for the first round of job interviews.

 Make your resume/CV perfect to get shortlisted.
 Invest some time on CV/resume and it’s worth it.

 First round of Job interview:

 Hurray, the time you invested in your CV/resume, and based on your skills, you are shortlisted for the first round.
 You must feel lucky as a lot of CVs can go to the trash bin.
 Treat this as important and prepare for the first round of job interviews.
-Usually, you will get an email from an HR with different time options for an appointment.
+Usually, you will get an email from HR with different time options for an appointment.
 This could be a video call or audio call or sometimes, directly at the company.

 You can choose the time based on your convenience and give the confirmation to the recruiter.
 Now, sit back and go through your resume and brush up your skills provided on your resume.
 The questions will not be out of the box and all questions related to the skills or experience mentioned in your resume.